News

 Here is the full picture, category by category.

-His language was unambiguous: food security and consumer rights are “a red line” for the UAE government.
+UAE officials have repeatedly described food security and consumer rights as “a red line” for the government.
 That phrase has a specific meaning here.
 It means enforcement, not just assurance.

 The Nine Items That Cannot Go Up Without Government Approval